aleixfortm/storymous/README.md

 <img src="https://github.com/aleixfortm/storymous/assets/95043218/0298a2af-3140-4de2-b4b3-1a0ee6262904" alt="storymous_tree" width="200" height="auto">

 Storymous is a story-based social media that allows users to dynamically start and continue stories.
-By creating trees of multiple option chapters, amazing stories arise in which the reader is able to choose their own path through the story.
+By creating trees of multiple chapter options, amazing stories arise in which the reader is able to choose their own path through the story.

 ## Roadmap
 - [x] Add story feed